-(a) In States where there are strict requirements to follow certain Laws, Acts, etc., such as the "Code of Civil Procedure" in California relating to Arbitrator Disclosure, CDRS may decide to enforce provisions of that act or law as it deems to be appropriate.
-This decision to enforce these laws, acts, etc. shall be decided by the CDRS Senior Case Administrator and/or the Arbitrator.
+(a) In States where there are strict requirements to follow certain Laws, Acts, etc., such as the "Code of Civil Procedure" in California relating to Arbitrator Disclosure, the publication of certain information related to the arbitration case, etc., CDRS may decide to enforce provisions of that act or law as it deems to be appropriate.
+This decision to enforce these laws, acts, etc. shall be decided by the CDRS Senior Case Administrator.